-Alan Fisch is one of the nation’s most successful intellectual property trial lawyers.
+Alan Fisch is one of the nation’s most successful intellectual property trial lawyers, having won trials around the country.
 He only works with those that share his burning desire to achieve justice.

-Alan has won jury trials around the country, including five jury verdicts in the Eastern District of Texas — four as a defendant and one as a plaintiff.
-Alan also made national headlines when he won a plaintiff's jury trial against Microsoft Corporation, which was the eighth largest jury verdict in federal court that year and the largest patent infringement jury award in the history of the Eastern District of Virginia.
+Alan has achieved justice for plaintiffs and defendants.
+On the defense side, Alan has prevailed as a defendant in patent jury trials in the Eastern District of Texas four times — more than any other national trial lawyer.
+On the plaintiff side, Alan's signatures victories include jury trial wins against the world's largest electronics company, Samsung Electronics, and the world's largest software company, Microsoft Corporation.
+The latter was the eighth largest jury verdict in federal court that year and the then-largest patent infringement jury award in the history of the Eastern District of Virginia.

 As a result of these and other cases, Alan has led litigation in federal courts in Arkansas, California, Connecticut, Delaware, District of Columbia, Florida, Illinois, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, New Jersey, New York, Oklahoma, Pennsylvania, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia and Wisconsin, as well as multiple state courts.